News and Events

 News

-The Future of AI is Now - UCSD
+The Future of AI Is Now - UCSD

 UC San Diego examines recent advancements in artificial intelligence (AI), including machine learning, natural language processing, and robotics, and their impact on various industries and daily life.
 The article addresses ethical concerns and potential effects on jobs and society, and highlights UCSD's role in AI research and its preparations for upcoming challenges and opportunities.